NFischer08/Semi24-Fileexplorer/CONFIG.md

 An integer determining the number of results from the embedding similarity (from our "Skip-Gram-Model") that should be displayed.

 ### `paths_to_index`
-A list containing all paths that should be indexed (added to database) of type string.
+A list containing all paths that should be indexed (added to a database) of type string.
 All children of the paths will be indexed as well.

 ### `index_hidden_files`